 Tips for reducing water weight

 Reduce salty foods– Reduce your salt intake by avoiding high salt food like pickles, chips, many canned foods, fast food, processed foods.
 Low and balanced salt intake will retain less of the fluid.

 Avoid Soft Drinks– Stick mainly to water and unsweetened teas that will help your body flush out waste products.
 Avoid carbonated and sweetened drinks as they cause bloating.

-Eating certain Vegetables– Broccoli, cabbage, kidney beans, onions and peppers are top examples of healthy foods that contain difficult-to-digest carbohydrates, which can cause gas.
+Eating certain Vegetables– Broccoli, cabbage, kidney beans, onions, and peppers are top examples of healthy foods that contain difficult-to-digest carbohydrates, which can cause gas.
 Even if you’re susceptible, don’t stop eating these vegetables; try limiting servings to a half cup at a time.
-Cooking raw veggies also helps.
+Cooking raw veggies also help.

 High Fat foods– Avid fried foods as they take a long time to digest.
 That’s why it may feel heavy and bloated.
 Aim for healthy fats such as salmon, olive oil, nuts, and seeds.Some more tips:– Avoid chewing gum- it promotes intake of air into the digestive tract.– Eating slowly helps digest your food better– Lactose intolerance can also cause bloating.Note: Do not confuse water weight with reducing fat!
 It makes sense to reduce water weight only for those people that are truly experiencing high water retention.
 If you’re not, then you might just need to get on a weight loss plan.